varungujarathi9/Jenkins-Hello-World/README.md

 3. Choose `Freestyle project`

-4. In the `Source Code Management` tab enter GitHub repository URL and save
+4. In the `Source Code Management` tab, select `Git` enter GitHub repository URL (not the URL for cloning) and save

+The pipeline is now created, push code to GitHub to see the pipeline run